sauspiel/MacBacon/README.md

 ### `wait` without fixed period of time, until `resume` is called

-By default this usage of `wait` will wait for 1 second.
+By default this usage of `wait` will wait for 10 seconds.
 If `resume` has not been called by that time, the spec fails.
-If you want to specify the timeout use `wait_max(timeout, &block)` instead.

     def aDelegateCallbackMethod(sender)
       @delegateCallbackMethodCalled = true